Ye Wang

 Logo University of Kansas

-• Trustworthy and privacy-preserving ML/AI: Adversarial ML; Prompt injection; AI misinformation and misuse
+• Trustworthy and privacy-preserving ML/AI: Adversarial ML; Prompt injection; AI misinformation and misuse.

 Before joining KU, I received my B.Eng. and M.Eng. degrees from Beihang University, where I was advised by Prof. Xiaxiao Wang.
 After graduation, I worked as a full-time research scientist at the Institute of Information Engineering, Chinese Academy of Sciences, under the supervision of Prof. Weiqing Huang and Prof. Meng Zhang.